-Health Officials Warn Americans To Start Planning For Spread Of Coronavirus In U.S.
+Health Officials Warn Americans To Plan For The Spread Of Coronavirus In U.S.

 So Americans need to do things like start making plans to care for their children should schools and day care centers close, she said.
 They should talk to their employers about how they could work from home.
 And they should find out whether there might be a way to get medical care remotely, such as through telemedicine, Messonnier said.

 She stressed that the current risk remains low.
 Almost all the cases that have occurred in the United States have been among travelers who have been infected overseas.
-In addition, there's always the chance that the coronavirus could begin to subside as the spring and summer arrive.
+In addition, there's always the chance that the coronavirus could begin to subside as spring and summer arrive.

 Infectious disease experts say that 80% of infections are mild, no more severe than the common cold.